From Paper to Digital: Modernizing Security Incident Reports

 The Paper Problem

-The delays from paper-based workflows add up.
+The delays from paper-based workflows add up significantly.
 Here's how they compare to digital systems at each stage of incident response:

 Incident Response Time Breakdown